Agreement Reached to Allow Comatose Baby To Die

 A ″do not resuscitate″ order was issued Thursday for 7-month-old Lance Steinhaus, who is in an irreversible coma, said David Peterson, an attorney for Redwood County welfare officials, who have legal custody of the baby.

-The agreement said Lance will continue to receive nutrition, warmth, suctioning of fluids from his mouth and upper throat and, at least for the time being, antibiotics to fight some infections, lawyers said.
+The agreement said Lance will continue to receive nutrition, warmth, suctioning of fluids from his mouth and upper throat, and at least for the time being, antibiotics to fight some infections, lawyers said.

-The child’s mother, Amy Wiederholt, 21, of Winsted, has argued since early summer for her son’s right to ″die with dignity.″
+The child’s mother, Amy Wiederholt, 21, of Winsted, has argued since early summer for her son’s right to ″die with dignity.″ She said Thursday the agreement is ″what I wanted all along.″